TASEmulators/BizHawk/contributing.md

 EmuHawk's project file `/src/BizHawk.Client.EmuHawk/BizHawk.Client.EmuHawk.csproj` includes the other projects [in a tree](https://github.com/TASEmulators/BizHawk/wiki/Dependencies#main-solution), and they're all included in `/BizHawk.sln`.

 In VS2022, open `BizHawk.sln`, then select the "BizHawk.Client.EmuHawk | Release" configuration to build and run.
-To build from the command-line on Windows, simply run `dotnet build BizHawk.sln` from the repository's root, and then `output\EmuHawk` will be available.
+To build from the command-line on Windows, simply run `dotnet build BizHawk.sln` from the repository's root, and then `output\EmuHawk.exe` will be available.
 Alternatively, you can run one of the existing build scripts that apply additional checks and configurations, such as `Dist\QuickTestBuildAndPackage_Release.bat`.
 To build from the command-line on Unix, run `Dist/BuildRelease.sh`, and then `output/EmuHawkMono.sh` will be available.

 There are 2 build configurations.
 Besides `Release` there is `Debug`, which *does not run* bytecode optimisations, *does not remove* debugging symbols, *enables* additional logging and assertions, and *enables* some features.
 On Windows, a `Debug` executable will spawn a console window for stdout.
 Note there is also a "stronger" release build in the form of `VersionInfo.DeveloperBuild == false`, which is only used by GitLab CI for preparing a release (during `Dist/UpdateVersionInfoForRelease.sh`).